ukdavewood/p2pp/README.md

     Using this method an additional 3 colours can be added per additional pass.

     During the first pass a 4 colour filament is created using accessory mode.
-    During the second printing pass 3 the pre-spliced filament is refed back into one of the Palette2 channels, together with 3 additional colours.
+    During the second printing pass the pre-spliced filament is fed back into one of the Palette2 channels, together with 3 additional colours.

     The demo requires P2PP supported by some scripts.

-    Only really suitable for fairly small uncomplicated runs due to the fact that a lot of purge is required to be added on the first pass in order to overcome feed rate changes that pinging may cause in the 2nd printer phase.
+    Only really suitable for fairly small uncomplicated models as a fair bit of purge is required to be added on the first pass in order to overcome feed rate changes that pinging may cause in the 2nd printer phase.

     ![Palette 2 7 Colour Demos](https://github.com/ukdavewood/p2pp/blob/colour/Demos/Palette4_Palette3/P4P3%20Colours.JPG?raw=true)